mfernest/SEBC/Partner Bootcamp  - Certify.md

 * Enable Kerberos using the Cloudera Manager wizard
 * Run the Hadoop pi test program to verify authentication.
 * Submit the following:
-    * The transcript od your command-line authentication
+    * The transcript of your command-line authentication
     * The full text of your <code>kdc.conf</code> file
     * A screen shot of the <code>Credentials</code> tab from your <code>Administration -> Kerberos</code> screen